mayankmahajan24/QL/docs/LanguageReference.md

 ```
 The scoping rules make the `__identifier__` available to the `__boolean condition__` and the block statements enclosed in the braces.
 The `__json_array__` is referenced using the Bracket Selector notation in Section 4.3 above.

-For the `sample.json` file opened using the `temp` json variable shown above, a where loop to print the names of all friends over the age of 21 would look like this in QL:
+For the `sample.json` file opened using the `temp` JSON variable shown above, a where loop to print the names of all friends over the age of 21 would look like this in QL:

 ```
 where (friend["age"] >= 21) as friend {